 - Read More

 Dermatitis is a generic term used to describe a number of medical conditions that cause inflammation of the skin.
 Dermatitis of the foot can be the result of direct and indirect causes.
 Direct causes include a contact allergen (e.g. poison ivy, chemicals) or infectious organism (fungus and bacteria).
 Indirect dermatitis is due to an allergic response without an identifiable cause.
-Dermatitis may also be directly or indirectly related to insufficient arterial or venous circulation of the leg and foot.
+Dermatitis may also be related to systemic disease or insufficient arterial or venous circulation of the leg and foot.

 - Erythema (redness)